School of Behavioral and Brain Sciences

 Master of Science Program in Human Development and Early Childhood Disorders Program

-Professors: Bert S. Moore, Margaret Tresch Owen, John W. Santrock, Melanie J. Spence, Robert D. Stillman, Marion K. Underwood
+Professors: Bert S. Moore @bmoore, Margaret Tresch Owen @mowen, John W. Santrock @santrock, Melanie J. Spence @mspence, Robert D. Stillman @stillman, Marion K. Underwood @undrwd

 The Master of Science program in Human Development and Early Childhood Disorders is designed for students with professional interests in early child development and disorders.
-The curriculum offers a strong foundation in the normative path of physical, cognitive, and social development with specialized training in diagnostic and intervention techniques needed to work with developmental disorders of early childhood.
-The program is designed for students interested in a career in the delivery of services to young children who show developmental delays and disorders and teaches students to work as part of a multi- or transdisciplinary team.
+The curriculum offers a strong foundation in the normative path of physical, cognitive, and social development with specialized training in assessment, diagnostic and intervention skills needed to work with developmental disorders of early childhood.
+The program is designed for students interested in a career in the delivery of services to young children who show developmental delays and disorders, the prevention of delays, and the promotion of optimal development.
+It teaches students to work as part of a multi- or transdisciplinary team.
 It provides training to work with infants and young children and their families in early childhood intervention programs, child life programs in hospitals, preschools, and medical/therapy clinics.
 Classroom training is combined with practical experience in a variety of clinical and educational settings, both on campus and in the community.
 Students graduating from the program qualify to work as Early Intervention Specialists and Developmental Specialists.
 Coursework also satisfies most of the competencies toward Child Life certification.
 Graduates with one additional year of work experience typically qualify for Level 2 Infant Mental Health Endorsement by the Texas Association for Infant Mental Health.

 The principal sites for the academic activities of the Human Development and Early Childhood Disorders program are located at UT Dallas and the Callier Center for Communication Disorders on the main campus in Richardson and on the campus of the UT Southwestern Medical Center in Dallas.
 Facilities include research and observational laboratories, including settings dedicated to infant and child assessment.
 The Callier Center on both the main campus in Richardson and the medical center campus offer a number of educational and clinical programs serving young children, including the Preschool Language Development Program held at Callier-Richardson.
 Various community programs and settings throughout the Dallas-Fort Worth Metroplex provide essential educational and clinical environments for training in Human Development and Early Childhood Disorders.
 Practicum and Internship placements both on campus and in the community provide supervised on-site and community based fieldwork experiences with young children with special needs and their families.